fanf2/qp/notes-dns.md

     Dope vectors are the simplest.

-    Stringifying and bit index vectors are probably the same effort, because case-squashing and escaping are about as expensive as conversion to bit indexes.
+    Stringifying and eager byte-to-bit are probably the same effort, because case-squashing and escaping are about as expensive as byte-to-bit conversion.

     There's a trade-off in stringifying between squashing case up front, or doing it as part of the byte-to-bit conversion in the traversal loop.

   * traversal loop

-    Bit index vectors are the simplest.
+    Eager byte-to-bit is the simplest.

     For dope vectors and stringified lookups, it would be interesting to find out whether byte-to-bit conversion is faster in code (if 65 <=